grab/engineering-blog/_posts/2024-10-09-transforming-the-analytics-landscape-with-RAG-powered-LM.md

 ## Problem statement

-RAG, short for **Retrieval-Augmented Generation**, a powerful process that is designed to integrate direct function calling to answer queries more efficiently by retrieving relevant information from a broad database.
+Retrieval-Augmented Generation (RAG) is a powerful process that is designed to integrate direct function calling to answer queries more efficiently by retrieving relevant information from a broad database.
 In the rapidly evolving business landscape, Data Analysts (DAs) are struggling with the growing number of data queries from stakeholders.
 The conventional method of manually writing and running similar queries repeatedly is time-consuming and inefficient.
 This is where RAG-powered Large Language Models (LLMs) step in, offering a transformative solution to streamline the analytics process and empower DAs to focus on higher value tasks.

 In this article, we will share how the Integrity Analytics team has built out a data solution using LLMs to help automate tedious analytical tasks like generating regular metric reports and performing fraud investigations.